amb26/ponder/content/wip/2025-09-26-this-week's-reactive-chats.md

 arbitrary "yellow" data layers wherever they like – this represents a similar dynamic "user-driven change of provenance/transportability".

+#### Hierarchy of good functions

 Finally the idea of the "hierarchy of goodness" that could be enjoyed by functions along the arcs:

 * The identity – which in imperative memory ontologies appears as "aliasing".
 "The same content knowably in more than one place", which could be honoured by genuine aliasing in the underlying memory model, but at the very least should be trivially